Using the Klook App to book your UK activities | A review by Flashpacking Family

 Klook offers a very easy booking system both on their website and their app and often you’ll find that the tickets for the attractions you want to book are discounted.
 As they have only recently launched in the UK, the number of activities they offer are limited, but they are adding more all the time.
 At the time of writing this, Klook UK offered 303 activities across the UK.
 You’ll find activities in:

 If you’re travelling abroad, have a look at the activities in the other countries Klook operate in.
 I took a quick peek at Paris and they had Disneyland Paris tickets on sale at a discount.
 Even if there is no discount for the activity you want, having all your bookings and related tickets or vouchers in one place is so efficient.
-Klook also run offers such as their Klook February Half Term offer of spending £100 and getting £10 off with the Klook Promo Code : UKHALFTERM.
+Klook also run offers such as their Klook October Half Term offer of taking an extra 5% off when you spend £50 Klook Promo Code : 5FUNSEP

 You can book your activities via the Klook website, but having the app on your phone is so handy.
 Most of the venues you book tickets for will accept the voucher on your mobile, so there’s no need to print them off which is better for the environment, but check with each attraction before your arrival just to be sure.

 We booked our two activities via the Klook app and it was all very straightforward.
 Here’s how we did it.